nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add group -g <group_name> [(-n <student_name> | -i <student_id>)]...`

 * Creates a new group with the given group name.
+* Group name can be any number of alphanumeric words.
 * Group must not already exist, and student should not already exist in group.
 * Students can be identified by their name or NUSNET ID.
 Name is case-sensitive and only allows exact match e.g. `Jonas` will not match `Jonas Chow`.